Jönköping University: Research

-The university is entitled to issue licentiate and doctoral degrees in the disciplinary research domain of humanities and social sciences.
-Within technology, the university can issue licentiate and doctoral degrees in the field of industrial product development.
+The college is entitled to issue licentiate and doctoral degrees in the disciplinary research domain of humanities and social sciences.
+Within technology, the college can issue licentiate and doctoral degrees in the field of industrial product development.
 Focus for research is entrepreneurship, ownership and business renewal, technical expertise and know-how to small- and medium-sized enterprises, the conditions for education and communication, and health, care and social work from a unique holistic perspective.

 Jönköping University's first full professors were inaugurated in 1996, and the first PhDs were conferred in 2000.